She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “My daughter gets upset when I skip lunch.”

-Mia looked back.
+Mia glanced back.

 “She worries.”